 I remember seeing the F, and I remember realizing, "Oh, I'm in trouble.
 This is not going to be good for me.
 How can I get out of this situation?"
 "How can I hide my sin?" was what I was really saying.
 I had really good handwriting at the time, and I realized I could take the F and use erasable ink and make it into a B. So I took the F and made it into a B. I was like, "Surely I can give this to my mom.
 She'll sign it and think it's a B."

 She looked at it, and I was super nervous.
 She signed it.
 I was like, "Yes!
 My sin has been hidden from my parents."
 I took it back and erased the ink and gave it back to Mr. Binky.
 I said, "Here you go."
 He said to me, "Were your parents upset?"
 I was like, "No. Actually, they were kind of good with it.
 It was amazing.
 The Lord just maybe showed up, and they were fine with the F." He's like, "Really?"

-I didn’t realize, at a seventh-grade mind level, that next week, after report cards would come out, there was a thing called parent/teacher conferences.
-So my mom walked into that conference and, long story short, found out that it was not a B; it was an F, so there were a few conversations that happened after that between my parents and me.
-I remember them pressing me and saying, “Chris, first, why did you not do the assignment?
-And second, why did you lie?”
+I didn't realize, at a seventh-grade mind level, that next week, after report cards would come out, there was a thing called parent/teacher conferences.
+So my mom walked into that conference and, long story short, found out that it was not a BF, so there were a few conversations that happened after that between my parents and me.
+I remember them pressing me and saying, "Chris, first, why did you not do the assignment?
+And second, why did you lie?"